 Email delivery is both an art and a science.
 We work hard to cover as much as possible so your emails get delivered.
 For the rest, these steps should help if you ever have an email that is missing or in the spam folder.
 As always, we are here to help, so never hesitate to reach out and we'll troubleshoot as well.
 We're known to run inbox checks for customers to troubleshoot content to any ISP.
 Whatever it takes, we'll try to figure it out.

 Very closely related to this, there is a great Q&A from Spamhaus CEO Steve Linford.
-If you have some spare time I highly recommend reading all six sessions:
+If you have some spare time I highly recommend reading all five available sessions: